-The specification was developed in collaboration with the Secure Protocol and Data Model (SPDM) committee in the Distributed Management Task Force (DMTF) to define evidence binding for SPDM that use an SPDM Measurement Manifest that aligns with TCG defined Evidence and Endorsement schemas, see [2], [8], and [14].
-The CoMID schema [8] describes device architectures that consist of multiple environments.
+This specification was developed in collaboration with the Secure Protocol and Data Model (SPDM) committee in the DMTF to define Evidence binding for SPDM that uses an SPDM Measurement Manifest and aligns with TCG defined Evidence and Endorsement schemas, see [1], [2], and [3].
 This specification extends the Evidence and Endorsements schemas to describe both direct and indirect measurements.
 This specification accommodates indirect measurements by making them a hybrid of the SPDM Measurement Block and an SPDM Measurement Manifest containing a concise evidence schema.

-This specification defines data structures for conveying Evidence using SPDM Measurement Manifests as defined in SPDM versions 1.1, see [19], or greater, see [1], and using certificates, see [2].
+This specification defines data structures for conveying Evidence using SPDM Measurement Manifests as defined in SPDM versions 1.1 or greater, see [4], and using certificates, see [1].
 SPDM does not mandate use of SPDM Measurement Manifests.
 This specification does not restrict SPDM normative requirements.